Best cheap TVs: Seven great value TVs

 - Some minor backlight inconsistencies

-The Samsung Q80D is a 2024 release but it’s quickly fallen in price, so much so that you can get the 55-inch model for less than £1000.
+The Samsung Q80D has fallen fallen in price, so much so that you can get the 55-inch model for less than £1000.

-This is a QLED and not the Neo QLED sets that feature among Samsung’s premium line-up, so this model doesn’t boast as many dimming zones but for the money, we think it’s very good value.
+This is a QLED and not the Neo QLED sets such as the QN90D, so this model doesn’t boast as many dimming zones but for the money, we think it’s very good value.

 It offers excellent black levels and contrast thanks to an effective local dimming system, along with vibrant colours, and impressive levels of detail.
-It’s bright enough to hit 1000 nits, which easily makes it one of the brighter TVs that features on this list.
-HDR support is HDR10, HLG, and HDR10+, with no Dolby Vision featuring, which is a shame.
+It’s bright enough to hit 1000 nits, which easily makes it one of the brighter TVs on this list.
+HDR support includes HDR10, HLG, and HDR10+, with Dolby Vision featuring once again not making the cut.

 We also found the built-in sound system to be decent for a TV, producing a large sound stage and bass that was free of distortion.
 There is Dolby Atmos support, along with the Q Symphony feature that combines the TV’s speakers with a compatible Samsung soundbar for a bigger sound.